 It’s relatively easy to go camp for a weekend and to pack in the cooler or the fridge some great appetizers, enough food for some amazing sandwiches and even eggs and bacon for breakfast.
 But when the trip is longer and you need to cook across days, weeks, or even months, as we did on our Continental Divide trip, it becomes a bit challenging to maintain the same level of quality.

 In the kitchen, as in the garage, it all starts with the right tools.
 Cooking in the back of a truck means you’ll have less room than in your usual kitchen, and investing in a compact and foldable kit will save some real estate on your tailgate!
-We used thecook set during 40 days on the Continental Divide and it made all the difference of the world.
+We used the GSI Outdoors Pinnacle Base Camper cook set during 40 days on the Continental Divide and it made all the difference of the world.
 The cherry on the cake, the hard-anodized aluminum doesn’t stick and allows for quick cleaning, with very little water wasted.

-Our silverware also came from GSI in the form of the cooler versus a fridge would take forever, and it’s ultimately up to everybody to make his own choice.
+Our silverware also came from GSI in the form of the Destination Kitchen Set 24, with the same idea of organizing everything in the most compact form.
+The hard plastic utensils and ceramic knife were, here again, very easy to clean up.
+A large stove with side panels to protect the fire from the wind is a must.
+Debating the pros and cons of a cooler versus a fridge would take forever, and it’s ultimately up to everybody to make his own choice.
 Yet it seems that the extra expense of the fridge is only worth it if you plan to stay longer than 4 days in the same spot.
 If you’re on the move, you’ll hit a town every two or three days to get gas anyway, and then the cooler might suffice.
 It’s way less expensive and doesn’t require any heavy installation in your vehicle.
-Of course, you’ll have to buy ice at the gas station, but then you will be able to use the water from the melted ice to wash the dishes., with the same idea of organizing everything in the most compact form.
-The hard plastic utensils and ceramic knife were, here again, very easy to clean up.
-A large stove with side panels to protect the fire from the wind is a must.
-Debating the pros and cons of a
+Of course, you’ll have to buy ice at the gas station, but then you will be able to use the water from the melted ice to wash the dishes.

 Buying food on the road when your favorite grocery store is nowhere in sight might be frustrating at first.
 But there are still some ingredients that you can buy in the smallest stores in the smallest towns.
 Here is what our grocery list would look like: